Ninetalesgh/dndcampaign/vault/dm/monsters.md

    - **Tusks**. *Melee Attack:* +3 to hit, reach 1 *(1.5m)*, one target.
     *Hit:* 4 (1d6 + 1) slashing damage.
 A [Prone](conditions.md#prone) creature takes an additional 3 (1d6) piercing damage.
 - **Reactions**:
    - **Foaming Defiance**.
-When the boar would be reduced to 0 hit points, it can make a DC 10 CON Save.
+When the boar would be reduced to 0 HP, it can make a DC 10 CON Save.
 On a success, the boar is instead reduced to 1 hit point.
    If triggered by piercing damage or a critical hit, this Save is made with disadvantage.
 *(Source: ConfluxCreatures)*

 ### Booyahg Caster
 **CR**: 1/4
-*Small humanoid (goblinoid), Neutral Evil*
+*Small fey (goblinoid), Neutral Evil*
 - **Initiative**: +2
 - **AC**: 15 (leather armor, shield)
 - **HP**: 7 (2d6)